flex-development/JIME-P001/docs/DEPLOYMENT.md

 ## Getting Started

 Vercel is a hosting platform for static sites and serverless functions.
-It's used to host our Storybook and Next.js applications.
+It's used to host our Storybook and Next.js applications, as well our serverless API.

 The [Vercel for GitHub][1] integration is used to deploy our applications by pushing to GitHub.
 Vercel also provides support for preview and production